-SignalExpress has two execution modes-Run and Run Once.
-When you click the Run button, SignalExpress executes all steps in the project continuously until you click the Stop button.
-The Stop button appears in place of the Run button as a project runs.
-While the steps in the project execute, the Data View updates continuously.
+NI SignalExpress Tektronix Edition uses the following two execution modes: Run and Run Once.
+When you click the Run button, NI SignalExpress Tektronix Edition executes all steps in a project continuously until you click the Stop button.
+The Stop button is visible in place of the Run button when a project runs.
+While steps in the project execute, the Data View updates continuously.
 While the project runs, you can change the measurement configurations and view the results immediately.
-If you modify the configuration of steps while a project runs, SignalExpress gives you direct, immediate feedback on the changes you make.
-When you click the Run Once button, SignalExpress executes all steps in the project one time.
+If you modify the configuration of steps while a project runs, NI SignalExpress Tektronix Edition gives you direct, immediate feedback on the changes you make.
+When you click the Run Once button, NI SignalExpress Tektronix Edition executes all steps in the project one time.